deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ## <a name="code">Just Give Me the Code</a>

+Below is the `main` method of our program.
+The comments

         public static void main(String args[]) throws Exception {
             String s3BucketName = "sentiment140twitter";

+            //Load the data

             // Full set of data, takes ~20 mins to train
             // String trainDataFileName = "sentiment140_train.csv";